andrewzigerelli/andrewzigerelli.github.io/_posts/2017-02-19-analog-search.md

 The basic idea of this paper is to minimize the energy of data transfers by transfering bitwise differences of similar words.
 The "Data Value similarity" refers to [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
-Small consistent cahces are kept on both sides of the data bus for the translation purposes.
+Small consistent caches are kept on both sides of the data bus for the translation purposes.
 The novel idea (at least to me) is how the hardware that the authors propose adding to DRAM searches for a similar value.